 Blanding's estimated 2000 population was 3600.
 Water, sewer, garbage collection, and electric service are provided within the city limits, and Blanding provides volunteer fire protection.

-Located south of Blanding on US 191, this airport maintains a 6000-foot paved runway, a beacon, medium intensity runway lights, hangars, and minor airframe and engine repair facilities.
-It is staffed 24 hours a day by a fixed-base operator.
+Blanding Municipal Airport, Located south of Blanding on US 191, this airport maintains a 6000-foot paved runway, a beacon, medium intensity runway lights and hangars, No repair or maintenance facility.
 Lo Lead and Jet A fuels are available.

 Radio Frequency: 122.8